wirewolves10679/Documentation/docs/software/git_training.md

 git commit -am "<commit message>"
 ```

-In Git, staging is the step between making changes in your working directory and recording them in the repository’s history with a commit.
-It gives you the power to choose what files you want to commit.
 In this case we are staging all files that have changes made using the `-a` switch.
 The `-m` specifies that you want to pass a commit message.

 ### Branches
 When working on a project, a best practice to follow is to track each new feature or fix in its own branch.
 Branches allow multiple versions of the code to exist in parallel, so you can develop without interfering with the main codebase or other people’s work.
 The `main` is typically the production ready code while other branches are for development.